 An applicant who fails both the National and State sections of the comprehensive examination must continue to take the 2-part comprehensive examination on any subsequent attempt until such time as the applicant passes at least one of the National or State sections.
-Please note that the \$100 application fee PLUS the \$56 examination fee will be collected each time an applicant takes one or both sections of the license examination.
+Please note that the \$100 application fee PLUS the \$60 examination fee will be collected each time an applicant must take both sections of the license examination.